Heating Up Your Ham!

 Smoked Ham Frittata

-Real men don’t eat quiche, but one of them was smart enough to rename it frittata so we could enjoy egg pie with the rest of the world!
+Smoked Ham Frittata Real men don’t eat quiche, but one of them was smart enough to rename it frittata so we could enjoy egg pie with the rest of the world!
 The secret is to use a cast iron pan.
-Scramble 8 pasture raised eggs with a splash of heavy cream, a cup of great cheese and S&P...
+Scramble 8 pasture raised eggs with a splash of heavy cream, a cup of...

 Porchetta